 There are times when we load up extensive webpages on our Android smartphones only to experience a lot of lag while scrolling.
 While this may not be a problem on high-end smartphones, it’s indeed a problem on many Android devices.
 As you must have guessed, the “Smooth Scrolling” flag should make scrolling in webpages better when enabled.
 This not only improves scrolling but also incorporates a seamless transition to hide any hiccups.

-9. Autofill UPI Details
+15. Autofill UPI Details

 A lot of UPI payment apps have become supremely popular including Google’s very own Google Pay in India, and well, that’s the reason Chrome now lets you save UPI details so that you can autofill them the next time you are making a UPI payment.
 You can enable this via “chrome://flags/#enable-autofill-upi-vpa”.
-Once done, Chrome will able recognise UPI IDs or VPA and let you save these details in payments.
+Once done, Chrome will able to recognize UPI IDs or VPA and let you save these details in payments.

-10. Parallel Download for Faster speed
+16. Parallel Download for Faster speed

 Yet another Chrome flag that I love is the one that increases the download speed on your Chrome browser.
-It does that by allowing Chrome to access “Parallel downloading” feature which breaks down the file into chunks and download them simultaneously using parallel downloads.
+It does that by allowing Chrome to access the “Parallel downloading” feature which breaks down the file into chunks and downloads them simultaneously using parallel downloads.

-Check out these cool Chrome Flags on Android
+Check Out These Cool Chrome Flags on Android

-Chrome Flags are certainly a great way by Google to beta test products, considering users get to try out some of the upcoming features.
+Chrome Flags are certainly a great way for Google to beta test products, considering users get to try out some of the upcoming features.
 Along with the aforementioned flags, there are various other Chrome Flags that you can check out but keep in mind that most of the others are aimed at developers only.

-Well, that’s all from our side, try out these Chrome flags on your Android smartphone or tablet and let us know how you like them in the comments section below.
+Well, that’s all from our side, try out these Chrome flags on your Android smartphone and let us know how you like them in the comments section below.
 Also, if you know of any other Chrome flag that should have made it to this list, do let us know.